 Brokers will always negotiate for a lower rate while you are trying for a higher one.
 Make it easier with data to back up your rates negotiation.
 Knowing your cost per mile will make you a better negotiator.

 Watch load times

 - The longer a load is on a board, the more of an advantage you have in negotiating.
 If the broker has been working the load for a while, you may be able to get a better rate.

 - Pay attention to the pick-up time.
 The less time there is until the load needs to move, the more likely the broker needs a carrier stat.

 - Find out about dock hours.
-If there are specific pick-up and delivery times making it tricky to deliver on time, if it requires you work after-hours, or you have to drive in rush-hour traffic, bring it up to the broker or shipper.
+If there are specific pick-up and delivery times making it tricky to deliver on time, if it requires you to work after-hours, or if you have to drive in rush-hour traffic, bring it up to the broker or shipper.